gonzalopezgil/scraping-interface/README.md

 python main.py
 ```

-### Using Pre-built Executables

-You can also use pre-built executables for your operating system.
-Download the appropriate release from the [Releases](https://github.com/gonzalopezgil/scraping-interface/releases) page of this repository.
-Select the version compatible with your OS (Windows, MacOS, or Linux) and follow the steps in the installer.

 ## Usage

 1. Launch the application, and you will be presented with a user-friendly interface with four tabs: Home, Browser, Processes and Settings.